RheaAdh/Forms/README.md

 # IECSE Forms

+## Features
+<br>Admins can register as "admin"
+<br>Board members hardcode as "superadmin"
+<br>todo:Set AllRegistered=1 to block "/register"
+<br>Login as admin/superadmin from "/login"
+<br>Dashboard only for admins
+<br>Copy link of a form that has to be sent to users "...../login/formid" this redirects users to <br>google login
+<br>Add/delete/edit forms
+<br>View responses of users
+<br>Create templates and use them if needed
+<br>todo:
+<br>Use preexisting templates
+<br>todo:Download responses as csv
+<br>todo:Send responses to user

 ## Installations and setup
 - Install MongoDB, Node and npm.
 - To install any package for the `api` or `client`, run `npm i <package-name>` and also `npm i -D @types<package-name>`.
 The later with save the types of the package as a dev-dependency, which will be handy for typescript.